jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

-The `terraform-fmt` command is used to rewrite `terraform` configuration files to a canonical format and style.
+The `terraform-fmt` command rewrites `terraform` configuration files to a canonical format and style.

 ##### Usage